 |If we’d been in Kruger National Park, we wouldn’t have been able to gain access to this area.|

-Currently, almost every country around the world has closed its borders to international travel along with its airports and travel is at a standstill.
+Currently, almost every country worldwide has closed its borders to international travel and its airports, and travel is at a standstill.
 Today, I asked Tom, “How long can we hold out here?”

 |Taking photos through the fence in Marloth Park was tricky, so we got what shots we could.
 At times, we were pleasantly surprised at the finished product.|